isdk/ai-tool-download.js/README.md

 **Configuration:**

 1. `concurrency` (default: 3): Maximum number of concurrent downloads allowed
-2. `rootDir` (optional): Root directory where downloaded files will be stored
+2. `rootDir`(required): Root directory where downloaded files will be stored
 3. `autostartQueue` (default: true): Automatically start the next pending task in the queue after a file is completed
 4. `cleanTempFile` (default: true): Whether to remove temporary files upon successful completion
 5. `autoScaleDownloads` (default: false): If concurrency limit is reached, automatically stop an older download or report an error